American Institute of Certified Public Accountants

 Comcast Leaders and Achievers® Scholarship Program

-Nominations for the Comcast Leaders and Achievers® Scholarship Program are currently being accepted.
-This program is a nomination-based award and only one student per school may be nominated by their principal or guidance counselor.
+The Comcast Leaders and Achievers® Scholarship Program is a nomination-based award and only one student per school may be nominated by their principal or guidance counselor.
 The Comcast Leaders and Achievers® Scholarship Program, funded through the Comcast Foundation, recognizes high school seniors from Comcast communities for their commitment to community service, academics, and demonstrated leadership.
 To acknowledge these accomplishments, recipients of the award will receive a one-time grant of $1,000.

 - Full-time high school senior currently enrolled at a high school within a Comcast Community.